joe-irving/freedomtour/_posts/2021-07-26-what-is-a-crisis-talk.md

 ![](/assets/images/testimony.jpeg)

 * Then the group is broken up into smaller circles and introduced to the questions that will be the basis of the **smaller group dialogue**.
-Every group will need:
+Every small group will need:
   * a **facilitator** to keep the group to the topic, help the group meet its purpose of creating some conclusions/outputs, and ensure the time spent speaking and listening is shared within the circle.
   * a **note-taker** to capture the gist of the dialogue and main conclusions/outputs.